vitorgodeiro/RawImageDecoder/README.md

 ## About

 This project is a raw image decoder implemented in Python.
-This code convert the raw image into full color image.
-In this pipeline we read file in pattern [R G G B] and perform the bilinear demosaic then we can choose the white balance algorithm between Gray World, White Patch, Iterative and Percentile.
-Finally the code run the gamma correction and give the result image.
+This code convert the raw image data into full color image.
+In this pipeline we read file in [R G G B] pattern and perform the bilinear demosaic.
+Next, we can choose white balance algorithm between Gray World, White Patch, Iterative and Percentile.
+Finally code perform the gamma correction and give the result image.

 ## Getting Started

 These instructions will get you a copy of the project up and running on your local machine for development and testing purposes.
-See deployment for notes on how to deploy the project on a live system.

 ### Prerequisites